General (scope, time limits)

 Recording and report

-The law provides for mandatory audio or audio-video tape-recording of all eligibility interviews as the best safeguard against corruption and for unbiased claim assessment.[32]
-The positive practice in this regard persisted in 2021, 2022 and 2023, as 100% of all monitored interviews were tape-recorded.
+The law provides for mandatory audio or audio-video tape-recording of all eligibility interviews as the best safeguard against corruption and for unbiased claim assessment.[37]
+The positive practice in this regard persisted in 2021, 2022, 2023 and 2024, as 100% of the monitored interviews were tape-recorded.
 This being said, the benefits of such a procedure are hindered by the fact that, in practice, caseworkers take a decision based on their own notes rather than the actual audio recording.

 All interviews are conducted by staff members of the SAR, whose competences include interviewing, case assessment and preparing a draft decision on the claim.
 In practice, almost all interviews continue to be recorded also in writing by interviewers by summarising and typing questions / answers in the official protocol.
 A report of the interview is prepared and it shall be read to, and then signed by the applicant, the interpreter and by the caseworker.

-In 2023,[33] the registration forms or the records from the interviews were not read out to asylum seekers in 22% of the monitored procedures, which was a regress in comparison with 2022, as this omission was made in 18% of the monitored cases, but represented an improvement compared to 24% in 2021.
-Compliance with EU standards[34] in this respect is of paramount importance considering that, under such circumstances, the information recorded in the report of the interview could be prone to potential manipulation, and the applicant would require a phonetic expertise requested in eventual appeal proceedings to validly contest the content of the report in case of inaccuracies.
-Court expertise expenses in asylum cases have instead to be met by the appellants.[35]
+In 2024,[38] in 9% of the monitored procedures the registration forms or the records from the interviews were not read out to asylum seekers, which was a progress in comparison to 2023, when this obligation was not respected in 22% of the monitored cases, on the background of 18% in 2022, and 24% in 2021.
+Compliance with EU standards[39] in this respect is of paramount importance considering that, under such circumstances, the information recorded in the report of the interview could be prone to potential manipulation, and the applicant would require a phonetic expertise requested in eventual appeal proceedings to validly contest the content of the report in case of inaccuracies.
+Court expertise expenses in asylum cases have instead to be met by the appellants.[40]

-Notwithstanding the small number of asylum seekers who presented any evidence to support their claims, in a small percentage of cases, caseworkers did not respect their obligation to collect these pieces of evidence with a separate protocol, a copy of which should be served to the applicant.
-In 94% of monitored registrations,[36] asylum seekers were informed about their obligation to submit all the available evidence to support their statements, while in the remaining 6% this was not done.
-In 53% of monitored cases, asylum seekers submitted evidence in support of their asylum claim; in 62% of them the evidence was properly protocoled.
-Hence this important safeguard that the submitted evidence would be taken into consideration in the decision-making was not observed in 38% of the monitored cases.
-This marked a slight progress when compared to 2022, when this omission was made in 51%, but still worse than just 16% in 2021 and 12% in 2020.
+Notwithstanding the small number of asylum seekers who presented any evidence to support their claims, in a small percentage of cases, caseworkers continued to omit at some instances their obligation to collect these pieces of evidence with a separate protocol, a copy of which should be served to the applicant.
+In 98% of monitored cases,[41] asylum seekers were informed about their obligation to submit all the available evidence to support their statements.
+In the remaining 2% this was not done.
+In 31% of monitored cases, asylum seekers submitted evidence in support of their asylum claim; in 45% of them the evidence was properly protocoled.
+Hence, the important safeguard that the submitted evidence would be taken into consideration in the decision-making was not observed in 55% of the monitored cases.
+This marked a regress when compared to 2023, when this omission was made in 38% of the cases (51% in 2022; 16% in 2021 and 12% in 2020).

 Appeal

 A negative decision taken in the regular procedure on the merits of the asylum application can be appealed within 14 days from its notification.
 In general, this time limit has proven sufficient for rejected asylum seekers to get legal advice, prepare and submit the appeal within the deadline.
-The SAR is obligated to, and actually does, provide information to rejected asylum seekers as to where and how they can receive legal aid when serving a negative decision, in the form of a list (see Regular Procedure: Legal Assistance immediately below).
+The SAR has to provide information – in the form of a list – to rejected asylum seekers as to where and how they can receive legal aid when serving a negative decision, an obligation that is respected in practice (see Regular Procedure: Legal Assistance).

 Two levels of appeal are accessible in the regular procedure,[42] in contrast to appeal procedures for contesting decisions taken in Dublin: Appeal, Accelerated Procedure: Appeal and inadmissibility of Subsequent Applications procedures, where first instance decisions are reviewed in only one court appeal instance.[43]

 Appeal procedures are only judicial; the law does not envisage an administrative review of asylum determination decisions.
-Since a 2014 reform, competence for appeals in the regular procedure is distributed among all Regional Administrative Courts, designated as per the residence of the asylum seeker who has submitted the appeal.[39]
+Since a 2014 reform, competence for appeals in the regular procedure is distributed among all Regional Administrative Courts, designated as per the residence of the asylum seeker who has submitted the appeal.[44]
 Up to the present moment, however, the reform failed in significantly redistributing the caseload among the national courts, as the majority of asylum seekers reside predominantly in reception centres or in private accommodation in Sofia and Harmanli.
-Therefore, the Sofia and Haskovo Regional Administrative Courts continue to be the busiest ones, dealing with the appeals against negative first-instance decisions.
+Therefore, the Sofia and Haskovo Regional Administrative Courts continue to be the ones with the highest caseload, dealing with the appeals against negative first-instance decisions.

 Both appeals before the first and second-instance appeal courts have automatic suspensive effect.